Max Kepler Preview, Player Props: Twins vs. Pirates

-On Friday, Max Kepler (.667 slugging percentage in past 10 games, including four home runs) and the Minnesota Twins face the Pittsburgh Pirates, whose starting pitcher will be Andre Jackson.
-First pitch is at 8:10 PM ET.
+Max Kepler -- with a slugging percentage of .541 in his past 10 games, including three home runs -- will be in action for the Minnesota Twins against the Pittsburgh Pirates, with Mitch Keller on the hill, on August 19 at 7:10 PM ET.

-He hit a home run while going 1-for-4 in his last game against the Tigers.
+In his last game he had a one-hit performance (1-for-5) against the Pirates.

 Max Kepler Game Info & Props vs. the Pirates